Michael-Yee/data_science/blogs/fraud_detection.md

 To train a machine learning model, sometime you will need three datasets, where the data is unique to each dataset.
 The following is a suggested percentage and a brief description for each dataset:

 ```
-	Train - 80% of your data - used to train your model
+	Train - 80% of the data - used to train your model
-	Validation - 10% of your data - estimate how well your model has been trained
+	Validation - 10% of the data - estimate how well your model is being trained
-	Test - 10% of your data - used model metrics (precision, recall and f-score)
+	Test - 10% of the data -  used to test model metrics (precision, recall and f-score)

 	NOTE: To compare future models metrics, add upon these datasets
 ```